"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 How the "Something Is Wrong With Me" Loop Runs

 It begins with the belief: my emotional life is defective.
-If I am fully seen, the belonging will not survive it.
+If I am fully seen, belonging will not survive it.

 From that belief, the concealment begins — outward and inward.
 The emotional self gets managed, edited, suppressed.
 The competent, functional self moves through the world.
 Relationships form around the presented version.
 Life continues.